inferno-framework/inferno-template/README.md

   validate resources against your IG.
 - Run `docker-compose build` in this repo.
 - Run `docker-compose pull` in this repo.
+- Run `docker-compose run inferno bundle exec rake db:migrate` to set up the database.
 - Run `docker-compose up` in this repo.
+- Navigate to `http://localhost:4567`.
+Your test suite will be available.
 - Navigate to `http://localhost:4567`.
 Your test suite will be available.

 ## Distributing tests